brendanwommack2/PersonalWebsite/README.md

 # PersonalWebsite
-A website showcasing some of my personal projects.
+A website in-progress containing information about myself and my goals as well as showcasing some of my personal work and projects.